defland/bhpcore/doc/masternode_conf.md

 Masternode config
 =======================

-Aither Core allows controlling multiple remote masternodes from a single wallet.
+Bluehost Core allows controlling multiple remote masternodes from a single wallet.
 The wallet needs to have a valid collateral output of 1000 coins for each masternode and uses a configuration file named `masternode.conf` which can be found in the following data directory (depending on your operating system):
  * Windows: %APPDATA%\AitherCore\
  * Mac OS: ~/Library/Application Support/AitherCore/
  * Unix/Linux: ~/.aithercore/